Home » Plastic Surgery Procedures » Breast Implant Removal

 • “ I’ve gained weight, and my breast are now too large”

-Why do Women Consider Breast Implant Removal?
+Why Do Women Consider Breast Implant Removal?

 • Some women who had breast augmentations find after maturing and lifestyle changes (such as pregnancy or weight gain/loss) that their breasts are now larger or different shape than desired.